 To avoid violations and fines, you’ll want to make sure you research your local laws and regulations as they differ from one region to the next.

 Sales and use tax

 Many states require Etsy sellers to collect sales tax.
 Depending on the state where you do business, sales and use tax can be complicated.

 Note: In June 2018, the Supreme Court ruled that a state can require online sellers to collect sales tax, even if they do not have a physical presence in that state.
 Online sellers will have to register for a license and collect and remit sales taxes in all states that impose a sales tax where they satisfy the tax law’s nexus requirement.

 In addition to state sales tax, you also may need to collect local sales tax, depending on your local regulations.
 Visit your state and local government website to find out what the tax landscape for your area looks like.

 Tax and business licensing laws do not always apply equally to digital and physical goods.
 Some states require sales tax collection on physical goods only, while others tax both physical and digital products.
 Check with your local taxing authority and accountant to determine if you need to collect sales tax from your buyers.

 Fictitious business names

-If you’re selling food on your Etsy store, you may need to be certified through your local Health Department to sell online.
+If you’re selling food in your Etsy store, you may need to be certified through your local Health Department to sell online.
 The U.S. Food and Drug Administration has great resources to help you navigate the various requirements for U.S. sellers.
-Etsy also offers a seller’s handbook to selling food online.
+Etsy also offers a seller’s handbook for selling food online.